Progress report for GW18-142

 Field Replicated Trials.

-The trial is in its third and final year.
 We established three randomized complete block design (RCBD) trials with four replications (3 tree rows x 4 treatments x 4 blocks).
 A total of three sites have been chosen in three ecoregions of California: Tehama county in the Sacramento Valley, Merced county in the northern San Joaquin Valley, and Kern county, in the southern San Joaquin Valley.
 All orchard sites were clay loam to sandy clay loam with 50% Nonpareil on Nemaguard rootstocks with microsprinkler irrigation.
 Each orchard was a minimum of 4 acres (final range of 8-40 acres) including floor management treatments: winter planted cover crops – a pollinator mix and a soil building mix, winter resident vegetation and chemically-controlled bare soil.
 Cover crop mixes were seeded following almond harvest from October to November in each season and terminated from March to May.
 A key challenge for bearing orchards was finding compatible seeders to allow for wide seeding of the cover crop whilst avoiding damage to the tree branches.
 To do so, we used compact seeders of 6-15 feet width and ran several passes (Figure 1).
 Resident vegetation plots were mowed and maintained to provide a continuous ground cover.
 Bare soil plots were chemically-controlled according to conventional practices.

 Figure 1.
 Seeders used in this study (a) Schmeiser Compact No-Till Cover Crop Drill, (b) John Deere 750 No-Till grain drill and (c) Great Plains No-Till Seeder NTS2511